Goldbarn/producer-consumer/README.md

 ## The Madness

+For some reason, at the very beginning, both of the processes have access to the critical section, so they both execute at the same time.
+I tried a few ways to remedy this, but they all seemed to create more problems and damage performance.
+So, I stayed with this method, that does, in fact, work for all of the execution time after the first 3 exchanges.
+Such is an issue that could be easily worked around in a professional context, so I found it acceptable to leave in, seeing as I could not figure out a way to fix it.

 I did not intend to submit this all at once.
 I fully intended to submit this in bite-sized chunks, but it ended up very messy and I only decided to submit when I had it done.

 Thank you for the lesson, Professor Guan!